yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRT54GL.rst

 JTAG           : assumed on JP1
 }}}
 Latest version uses Samsung Flash.
 The GL v1.1 (bottom label reads v1.1, e.g. Firmware 4.30.2 or .5) runs  RC6, Freifunk 1.4.5c and webIF (X-WRT) images no problem at all.
 Good availabilty at 55-60 EURO in Jan 2007.

+=== Switch Ports (for vlans) ===
+Numbers 0-3 are Ports 1-4 as labeled on the unit, number 4 is Internet on the unit, 5 is the internal connection to the router itself.
+Don't be fooled: Port 1 on the unit is number 3 when configuring vlans.

 == v1.2 ==
 I have seen revision v1.2 in the shop.
 The sales guy told me it would not run homebrew linux.
 So i ended up buying a [:OpenWrtDocs/Hardware/Linksys/WRT54GS:WRTG54GS] which i now sucks and works. :) Has anyone seen a v1.2 revision to work?